PrEP: cost coverage by health insurance

 From 1 July 2024, HIV PrEP will be covered by compulsory health insurance, subject to certain conditions.
 This will have implications for both availability and costs.

-On 1 July 2024, an evaluation whether the costs for HIV PrEP should be covered by compulsory health insurance will begin.
+An evaluation whether the costs for HIV PrEP should be covered by compulsory health insurance has been running since 1 July 2024.
 Also, this is being done as part of the national programme (NAPS), which aims to eliminate new transmissions of HIV by 2030.

 With the evaluation, which is set to run until December 2026, the Federal Department of Home Affairs (FDHA) will assess whether covering HIV PrEP costs would be effective, appropriate and economically viable – and whether HIV PrEP should be permanently added to the list of treatments paid for by compulsory health insurance.